 Zoom inside the PIC

-picture The PIC
+The PIC |

 In the previous "Zoom inside" articles, we described the two main programmable components of the FireBee board: The ColdFire and the FPGA.
+But there is a third one, which acts as conductor: The PIC .

 PIC means "Peripheral Interface Controller".
 It is a family of microcontrollers from the Microchip company.
 PICs are very compact and low cost programmable components.
 They embed a basic CPU, but also a dedicated flash ROM, a few RAM and several I/O ports.
 They can be programmed either in assembly or C language.